-Regenerative medicine injections, including prolotherapy, Houston platelet-rich plasma, and bone marrow aspirate concentrate (BMAC), can promote tissue repair and accelerate healing of the knee.
+Regenerative medicine injections, including prolotherapy, platelet-rich plasma, and bone marrow aspirate concentrate (BMAC), can promote tissue repair and accelerate healing of the knee.

 - Knee ligaments and tendons

 - Medial collateral ligament